diningphil/mlwiz/docs/tutorial.rst

 To stop the computation, use ``CTRL-C`` to send a ``SIGINT`` signal, and consider using the command ``ray stop`` to stop all Ray processes. **Warning:** ``ray stop`` stops **all** ray processes you have launched, including those of other experiments in progress, if any.

-Some things to notice: because we have chosen a 3-fold CV for risk assessment with a 2-fold CV for model selection **for each** external fold, you can notice in the picture there are ``3*2`` rows with ``Out_*/Inn_*`` written.
-For each of these, we have to perform a model selection with ``4`` possible hyper-parameters' configurations (progress shown on the right handside), and each model selection experiment is run `model_selection_training_runs` times to mitigate the effect of bad initializations.
-In addition, there are also some stats about the time required to complete the experiments.

-After the 3 model selection are complete (i.e., one "best" model for each outer/external fold), it is time to re-train the chosen models on the 3 different train/test splits.
-Therefore, you can notice ``3`` rows with ``Final run *`` written.
-Since we have specified ``risk_assessment_training_runs: 3`` in our exp. config file, we will mitigate unlucky random initializations of the chosen models by averaging test results (of a single outer fold) over 3 training runs.
-The final generalization performances of the model (a less ambiguous definition would be: the **class of models** you developed) is obtained, for this specific case, as the average of the 10 test scores across the external folds.
-Again, if this does not make sense to you, please consider reading `Samy Bengio's lecture (Part 3) <https://bengio.abracadoudou.com/lectures/theory.pdf>`_.

 Useful Features to Know About
 ------------------------------